Finance Frequently Asked Questions

 - All GAPSA funded programs and organizations must support open community, inclusion, and representative governance.
 All funding must comply with GAPSA's Sunshine Policy, Environmental Policy, Anti-Harassment Policy, and all other policies.

-- A member of your group must attend at least one GFAC Finance 101 session and be certified by GAPSA Finance before applying for funding in each funding round.
+- A member of your group must complete and upload the certification for a Finance 101 course before applying for funding in each funding round.

 What is the Universal Funding Application and Auto-Referral? . . .

 In order to promote greater equity and access to funding, several GAPSA group/event fund applications are consolidated into a universal application.
 This includes the Academic Event Fund (AEF), Discretionary Fund, Student Group Event Fund (SGEF), and Synergy Fund.
 Applications will be automatically referred to the appropriate fund(s) for consideration based on the information provided in the application.
 Applicants may opt-out of the automatic referral process in the application.
-Applicants may also refer their applications to participating G12 schools for GAP and student government funding.
+Please contact your school government officers to inquire about Interschool Partnership Fund eligibility.

 What are Umbrella Student Organizations? . . .